-With this Spool Welding Robot you will get an excellent combination of ABICOR BINZEL welding solutions to get consistent quality and best results.
-These are in specific:
+With this Spool Welding Robot SWR you will get an excellent combination of ABICOR BINZEL welding solutions to achieve consistent quality and best results in pipe welding.
+These are in detail:

 - EWR 2 / EWR 2 Net as optional equipment

-- weld performance (i. e. current, heat input, travel speed, WFS, etc.)
+- Weld performance (i. e. current, heat input, travel speed, wire feed speed, etc.)

 - Use up to 5 positioners

-- Existing positioners can be integrated to the SWR
+Existing positioners can be integrated into the SWR

 Easy to operate